 The Fender Passport is a small all in one PA system.
 It has five channels which are good for a couple of vocals, a guitar and a keyboard.
 That is not a lot, but when you are first starting out, that is all you need.
 It comes with the speakers, mixer, speaker stands and a couple of cables.

 Fender is a great brand name with a good reputation.
 There will come a time, Lord willing, that you will grow out of this system but if you have to start with a small budget, you should be well served by this portable sound system.

 The Peavey Escort 5000 Portable PA System

 For just a little bit more you can upgrade to 8 channels with the Peavey portable PA system.
-It has 7 mic/instrument inputs and a line input.
+It has seven mic/instrument inputs and 1 line input.
 It has a rugged wheeled carrying case, speaker stands, speakers, and mixer.